-The Block Protect (BP2, BP1, BP0) bits are non-volatile.
+The Block Protect (BP2, BP1, BP0) bits are volatile.
 They define the size of the area to be software protected against Program and Erase instructions.
 These bits are written with the Write Status Register instruction.
 When the Block Protect (BP2, BP1, BP0) bits are set to 1, the relevant memory area.
-Becomes protected against Page Program, Sector Erase and Block Erase instructions.
+Becomes protected against Page Program, Sector Erase and Block Erase instructions (only if all Block Protect bits set to 0, the CE instruction can be executed).
 The Block Protect (BP2, BP1, BP0) bits can be written provided that the Hardware Protected mode has not been set.